yvf/rust-ldap3/README.md

 All methods on `LdapConn` now take `&mut self`.
-Another big change is that every error return in the library now uses instances of `LdapError`, but since there is automatic conversion to `io::Error`, this shouldn't be too noticeable in the applications.
+Another big change is that every error return in the library now uses instances of `LdapError`, but since there is an automatic conversion to `io::Error`, this shouldn't be too noticeable in the applications.

 The synchronous API is otherwise almost exactly the same.
 Most visible